-19The template or model for the CUSFTA in 1989 was the 1965 U.S.-Canada Auto Pact that essentially established free trade in automobiles between producers.
-In the five years following the Auto Pact, auto trade between the two countries soared from essentially zero to about 25-30 percent of total U.S.-Canada trade, a percentage that has remained essentially constant since then.
+&lt;sup>16The 1965 U.S.-Canada Auto Pact essentially established free trade in automobiles between producers.
+(This agreement served as the template for the U.S.-Canada Free Trade Agreement in 1989.)
+In the five years following the Auto Pact, auto trade between the two countries rose from essentially zero to about 25-30 percent of total U.S.-Canada trade, a percentage that has remained roughly constant since then.
 A huge component of this trade is vertical specialization.
 The Auto Pact specified some domestic content restrictions; however, the available evidence suggests that these restrictions were set at the prevailing rates from that period.
 Also, some of these restrictions were expressed as values instead of shares; they became largely non-binding constraints after a few years.

-20Note that in the model, wages are equalized across the two sectors in each region.
+&lt;sup>17Note that in the model, wages are equalized across the two sectors in each region.
 The data are broadly consistent with this implication.
 In Canada, value-added per worker in 1990 was \$56,300 in autos and \$54,400 in non-autos.
 In the U.S., the numbers were \$50,700 and \$57,100, respectively.